appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/debug-workflow.md

     ```javascript
     console.log("Parameters: Order ID - ", data.order_id, " Status - ", data.status);
     ```
 4. Click the **Run** button in the *Test values for function arguments* section to execute the workflow with the provided test data.

-5. After running the workflow, review the logs to understand its behavior and identify any issues in the log details available in the right pane.
+5. After running the workflow, review the run details to understand its behavior and identify any issues in the run details available on the right side.
 A sample workflow log details are as follows:

    <ZoomImage src=" /img/workflows-log-details.png" alt="Workflow Log Details" caption="Workflow Log Details" />